ThiconZ/PSO2-Thin-Launcher/README.md

 * --SkipNotify - Prevents all notifications from the Thin Launcher from appearing.
 * --OutputString - Makes status updates write to STDOUT so that other applications can launch the Thin Launcher and monitor its progress.
 * --DetectRealPath - Detects the actual install path of the game client instead of trusting the SymLink.
+* --NoOptimization - Prevents the "-optimize" launch argument from being enabled on the PSO2 client.
+Memory optimizations in PSO2 no longer cause issues like stuttering so "-optimize" is being enabled by default again.
+* --UseStartup - Causes the PSO2Startup.exe to be renamed instead of PSO2Launcher.exe.
+This allows changing the launch arguments the PSO2 client uses instead of only removing all arguments like before.
+This is automatically enabled if `--NoOptimization` is not set on the command line.